Sachin7568/ETH-AVAX-ErrorHandling-Project/README.md

-# ErrorHandling Smart Contract
+# Functions and Errors Smart Contract
-This is solidity project "ErrorHandling".
+This is the solidity project "ErrorHandling".

 ## Description
-This Solidity smart contract demonstrates basic error handling mechanisms using require, assert, and revert.
-It includes functions setvalue for setting a value and ownerFunction for assert() and revertFunction for revert().
+This Solidity smart contract demonstrates basic error-handling mechanisms using require, assert, and revert.
+It includes functions setvalue for setting a value, ownerFunction for assert() and revertFunction for revert().

 ## Getting Started

 ### Executing Program
 To run the program use Remix IDE, an Online Platform https://remix.ethereum.org/.

-Once you are on the Remix website, create a new file and save the file with a .sol extension (like ErrorHandling.sol).
+Once on the Remix website, create a new file and save the file with a .sol extension (like ErrorHandling.sol).
 Copy and paste the code into the file:
 ```javascript
 // SPDX-License-Identifier: MIT
 pragma solidity 0.8.26;